3commas-io/3commas-official-api-docs/rest-api.md

 # SIGNED  Endpoint security
 * `SIGNED` endpoints require an additional header, `Signature`, to be sent.
 * Endpoints use `HMAC SHA256` signatures.
 The `HMAC SHA256 signature` is a keyed `HMAC SHA256` operation.
-  Use your `secretKey` as the key and `totalParams` as the value for the HMAC operation.
+  Use your `secretKey` as the key and `uri?totalParams` as the value for the HMAC operation.
 * The `signature` is **not case sensitive**.
 * `totalParams` is defined as the `query string` concatenated with the `request body`.